stelijahsoftware/marelias-notepad/README.md

 [h] 2.
 Keep recently searched for items in search list. keep history when searching for a file (same as history in search and replace inside file)
 [h] 3. file count to folders after folder name (information already available when selecting multiple files)

-[h] 7.
-Make selecting text and scrolling up faster (selecting text from middle of screen until top) [h] 8. button to insert "- " at the beginning of the current line
+[m] 4.
+Rename note title from pressing `note title` on document edit screen/button to rename note.
 [m] 5.
-Rename note title from pressing `note title` on document edit screen/button to rename note.
-[m] 6.
 When press back on note empty, ask to delete.
 Auto-delete empty notes on save + disable auto-save?
-[m] 8.
+[m] 6.
 Remove save delay
+[m] 7.
+Make selecting text and scrolling up faster (selecting text from middle of screen until top) [m] 8. button to insert "- " at the beginning of the current line

 [L] - Navigation: highlight recently opened folder (not just files) [L] - Navigation: Put top bar on bottom for easier access to save button & rename..etc?